wjakob/nanobind/docs/typeslots.rst

    nb::class_<MyClass>(m, "MyClass", nb::type_slots(slots));

 Here, ``slots`` should refer to an array of function pointers that are tagged with a corresponding slot identifier.
-For example, here is a example function that overrides the addition operator so that it behaves like a multiplication.
+For example, here is an example function that overrides the addition operator so that it behaves like a multiplication.

 .. code-block:: cpp